johanndiedrick/whitefragility/readme.md

 wide across the land.
 During the Public Science Winter Residency, we distributed the White Fragility zine on the subway, handed them out to our close friends and strangers, mailed it across the country, and traded them for donations at a Internet-ish flea market.
-We are excted to see where you take it next.
+We are excited to see where you take it next.

 We hope you find it useful too.
 As the saying goes, talking about race shouldn't be so stressful -_-